 Although Camp Fire has been an inclusive organization since its inception we have recently recommitted ourselves to our diversity, equity, and inclusion work.
 Recent action steps include the creation of the Equity Action Fund and hosting a fall family camp for BIPOC (Black, indigenous, and people of color) kids and families.
 Efforts are also underway to further diversify our board and staff teams.
-Camp Fire’s leadership, staff, board and alumni have also been engaged in deep conversations, learning and action around cultural appropriation for the past several years.
+Camp Fire’s leadership, staff, board and alumni have been engaged in deep conversations, learning, and action around cultural appropriation for the past several years.

-You may be aware that many former organizational customs and traditions used words, imagery, and ideas that emulate practices of indigenous people.
-While we understand that the intent behind use of those ideas was honor and respect for practices of indigenous people, we now recognize and acknowledge that they have caused, and continue to cause, real harm – both directly to native people and communities, and indirectly to non-native people by perpetuating the idea that it’s acceptable to adopt the customs of a culture other than your own.
+You may be aware that many former organizational customs and traditions used words, imagery, and ideas that emulate the practices of indigenous people.
+While we understand that the intent behind the use of those ideas was to honor and respect for practices of indigenous people, we now recognize and acknowledge that they have caused, and continue to cause, real harm – both directly to native people and communities, and indirectly to non-native people by perpetuating the idea that it’s acceptable to adopt the customs of a culture other than your own.

 As an organization that values inclusivity and equity, we have decided that we will no longer perpetuate these practices.

 There are two core ideas that have guided us in our approach:

 - That inclusion has been a fundamental value of Camp Fire since the beginning; that Camp Fire and Camp Sealth should be a place where ALL feel welcomed and affirmed for exactly who they are.